 Why did I use the word “build” instead of “write down“?

 Generally, I get home from my workout and my boyfriend and I rush to the supermarket (the opening hours in Belgium are REALLY limited).

-So to make sure I have everything I need, I write them down (or add to a shopping list app) as soon as I notice that I am low on some product.
+So to make sure I have everything I need, I write them down (or add to a shopping list app) as soon as I notice I am low on some product.

-If I realize that I will not find all the goods that I need in that shop, I already plan a visit to another market on Saturday.
-It is all about planning, remember?
+If I realize that I won’t find all the goods that I need in that shop, I already plan a visit to another market on Saturday.

 Choose products wisely

-Learn to read labels, understand ingredients and start to select products by what they are and not what they want you to believe.
+Learn to read labels, understand ingredients and start to select products by what they’re and not by what brands want you to believe.

 Get enough food variation

 For quite some time, I used to eat exactly the same meals for a certain period of time.

 Even though the diet served its purpose and taught me a lot about getting organized, I prefer now to vary things as much as I can.

 Each vegetable, fruit, grain, dairy product, and meat has specific nutrients that our body needs in more (or less) quantity.

 You can find excellent charts online based on the color of the vegetables and food classification.

 1, 2, 3, go!